Refactor a Linux application by using Azure App Service, Traffic Manager, and Azure Database for MySQL

 They open a new file in Notepad, paste the string into it, and update the string to match the osTicket database, MySQL instance, and credentials settings.

-They can verify the server name and login on the Overview pane in the MySQL instance in the Azure portal.
+They can verify the server name and sign-in via the Overview pane for the MySQL instance in the Azure portal.

 Step 5: Set up GitHub